kantselovich/terraform-configurations/README.md

 #### HowTo
-to create your own use a different environment buildout - simply switch the link from the current "environment ->" to the environment you'd like to create.  e.g.
+to create your own environment copy a different environment buildout and make all the updates your environment needs.  switching to that environment requires you to update the main.tf: module "environment"

-environment -> dev_nx1_rs